Causal effect on a target population: a sensitivity analysis to handle missing covariates: Impact of a missing key covariate for a linear CATE

-Only variables being both treatment effect modifier ($\delta_j \neq 0$) and subject to a distributional change between the RCT and the target population are necessary to generalize the ATE.
-If such a key covariate is missing, it leads to a biased estimation of the target population ATE.
-We want to express the bias of such an omitted variable on the transported ATE.
+Only variables that are both treatment effect modifier ($\delta_j \neq 0$) and subject to a distributional change between the RCT and the target population are necessary to generalize the ATE.
+If \modifbis{some of these} key covariates are missing, the estimation of the target population ATE \modifbis{will be biased}. \modifbis{Our goal here is} to express the bias of \modifbis{a missing} variable on the transported ATE.
 But first, we have to specify a context in which a certain permanence of the relationship between $X_{o b s}$ and $X_{m i s}$ in the two data sets holds.
-Therefore, we introduce the \textit{Transportability of covariates relationship} assumption.
+Therefore, we introduce the \textit{Transportability of covariate relationship} assumption.